-Our service includes personal care, transport care, companionship, meal preparation, house cleaning and much more, supporting you to live independant in your own home.
+Our service includes personal care, transport care, companionship, meal preparation, house cleaning, nursing care and much more, supporting you to live independant in your own home.

 Our disability support services range from round-the-clock care to helping someone join in with local leisure activites, providing advice and information on matters like employment, helping someone to live independely for the first time, and increasing individual’s abilities to advocate for themselves.
 We try to help in any area of a person’s life where they need support.
 The assistance we provide supports them and helps people to become more independent and grow in confidence to the point where they need less assistance.

 It starts with you… At Living Made Easy we don’t have a standard approach.
 All of our personal home support services start with us spending time to understand you as an individual.